aprilwebster/conversation-simple/README.md

    ![Screen capture of env file](readme_images/env_file_example.png)

    Save and close the file.
+Please note that the logging...ADD THIS IN

 1. Install the demo application package into the local Node.js runtime environment: